adel-bz/Server-Auto-Config/README.md

 Step 3: Removing old software packages and cleaning the package cache.
 ### Install Dependencies Role:
 - This role is to install dependencies on servers.
-Dependencies include Nginx, Docker, docker-compose, Certbot, etc.
+Dependencies include Nginx, Docker, docker-compose-plugin, Certbot, etc.
 ### Gitlab-Runner Role:
 - Gitlab-Runner Role is to install and register gitlab-runner on servers.
 ### SSH Role: